coveo/source.coveo.com/_posts/2022-02-01-leveling-code-review.md

 Now we’re getting to a more valuable place in terms of code review.
 This is when your code review starts to integrate the context of the service you are running in and the impact the code change has on the code around it.
 This is a good place to be when you start being familiar with a specific part of the code (or the whole project).

-- Is the change located in the right place in the project ?
+- Is the change located in the right place in the project?
-- Is this functionality duplicated from elsewhere in the project (could it be centralized or [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)) ?
+- Is this functionality duplicated from elsewhere in the project (could it be centralized or [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself))?
 - Should there be refactoring to improve the code quality of this part of the project?
 - What are the removed lines removing?
 Are they supposed to be removed?
 - Could/Should this be done by an external library instead (should we do it instead of pulling a full library for it)?